 Join a group trip

 One of the easiest and most popular ways to meet new people on your travels is to join a group trip.
 These days you’ll find tours aimed at the over-50s as well as the under-30s, small groups or larger tours, and most destinations you can think of.

 So before you book, it’s worth checking which one is going to suit you best – my six questions to ask are a good starting point as you won’t be short of choice.

 If you’re new to solo travel or to group tours, you needn’t commit to weeks away either.
 You could take a short break to Iceland, for example.
-Or you can guarantee that everyone will be in a similar position by choosing a singles-only tour, such as Cox & Kings’ trips which are exclusively for solo travellers, visiting anywhere from Russia to India and Costa Rica.
+Or you can guarantee that everyone will be in a similar position by choosing a singles-only tour, such as Cox & Kings’ trips which are exclusively for solo travellers, visiting anywhere from Russia to India, Costa Rica and Australia.

 The best group tours are often those run by specialist group tour operators – they use experienced guides and make sure that nobody feels left out.

-Intrepid Travel’s average group size is ten, many travelling alone, with adventure itineraries lasting three days and upwards in Australia and the USA as well as China.
+Intrepid Travel’s average group size is ten, many travelling alone, with adventure itineraries lasting three days and upwards in the USA and China.
 And around half of those on Explore’s small group tours are going solo, with around ten different itineraries in Cuba alone, while On the Go Tours are great for those who want a mix of ages and nationalities.

 Or choose a country specialist.
 Insider Journeys (formerly Travel Indochina) is ideal for Cambodia, Burma and Vietnam, while InsideJapan Tours is one of the best ways to experience Japan’s contrasts.
 Across the world, Journey Latin America mixes classic itineraries such as Peru with the six-country Alcion experience in Central America.